swyongqiang1-stack/nextcloud-cluster-terraform-eks/README.md

 # nextcloud-cluster-terraform-eks

-A reproducible reference implementation for deploying a small highly available Nextcloud cluster on AWS EKS using Terraform and Helm.
+A hands-on infrastructure project for deploying and operating a small Nextcloud platform on AWS EKS using Terraform, Kubernetes, and Helm.

+This repository is also used as a cloud-native engineering lab.
+New Kubernetes and AWS components are introduced gradually, then integrated, tested, reviewed, and refined as the architecture evolves.

+The main goal is not simply to make Nextcloud run on Kubernetes, but to understand how infrastructure, storage, networking, IAM, scheduling, observability, backup, and application lifecycle interact in a real system.

+---

+## Project Background

-This project started from a simple question: how difficult is it to move a traditional single-server Nextcloud deployment into Kubernetes?
+This project started from a simple question:

+> How difficult is it to move a traditional single-server Nextcloud deployment into Kubernetes?

-At first, I expected the main task to be creating a Deployment with multiple replicas.
-In practice, a clustered Nextcloud setup requires several infrastructure layers to work together: shared storage, PostgreSQL persistence, Redis locking, ingress, AWS IAM, CSI drivers, secret management, and Kubernetes scheduling.
+At first, the main task appeared to be deploying several Nextcloud replicas.

+In practice, a stateful application such as Nextcloud requires multiple infrastructure layers to work together:

+- AWS networking
+- Amazon EKS
+- Kubernetes scheduling
+- persistent storage
+- PostgreSQL
+- Redis
+- ingress and load balancing
+- IAM and workload identity
+- secret management
+- autoscaling
+- logging and monitoring
+- backup and restore
+- failure testing

-The goal of this repository is to provide a practical and understandable Nextcloud-on-EKS implementation that can be studied, reproduced, and adapted.
+The project is intentionally developed in stages so that each component can be studied, implemented, tested, and later reviewed as part of the complete system.

+---

 ## Architecture

+Current high-level architecture:

 ```text
                          Internet